Delegation Test in 15 Minutes: Reclaim 8–12 Hours a Week for $75K–$96K Operators

 The Executive Summary

-Who this is for: Founders and operators at $75K–$96K/month who are stuck in 55–60 hour weeks, doing delivery, ops, and admin themselves while growth stalls from lack of real founder capacity.
+Who this is for: Founders and operators at $75K–$96K/month stuck in 55–60 hour weeks, still doing delivery, ops, and admin while founder capacity for real growth stays capped.

-What you’ll learn: The 15-Minute Delegation Test, how to build a task inventory from last week’s calendar, calculate a Delegation Score (0–100) using volume, drain, and skill gap, and surface your top 3 delegation targets.
+What you’ll learn: The 15-Minute Delegation Test to pull a task inventory from last week’s calendar, calculate a Delegation Score (0–100), and surface your top 3 delegation targets.

-What changes if you apply it: You stop delegating random tasks, recover 8–12 hours weekly by offloading high-score work like email, social, and basic finance, and redirect those hours into sales, systems, and revenue moves worth $15K–$25K/month.
+What changes if you apply it: You stop delegating random tasks, recover 8–12 hours weekly by offloading high-score email, social, and basic finance, and redirect that time into sales and systems moves worth $15K–$25K/month.

-Time to implement: The core test takes 15 minutes total (5 minutes inventory, 5 minutes scoring, 5 minutes prioritizing), with early actions in the first week and full 8–12 hours of recovered capacity within 30–60 days.
+Time to implement: The core test takes 15 minutes total (inventory, scoring, prioritizing), with first actions in week one and full 8–12 hours of recovered capacity inside 30–60 days.

 Written by Nour Boustani for $75K–$96K/month founders who want a 30–40 hour baseline week and real growth headroom without waiting for a “perfect” team build-out.

 Most founders delegate incorrectly.
-They hand off the easy stuff they don’t mind doing.
-They keep the hard stuff that drains them.
+They hand off the easy stuff they don’t mind and keep the hard work that quietly drains them.

 A 15-minute delegation test reveals: